 Direct Sowing: Spring and Autumn.

-- Seed grow well in a variety of soil types, though they prefer moist, well drained soil and full sun or partial shade.
+- Chives will grow well in full sun or in partial shade.